kevinslin/h7b-dendron-netlify/vault/notes.tutorial.dendron.use-schema-template.md

 [Schema](https://wiki.dendron.so/notes/c5e5adde-5459-409b-b34d-a0d75cbb1052/) is a *YAML* file that helps you to apply consistent structure to all your notes.
 One of the primary capabilities for schema is to automatically insert templates into new notes

 ## Situation
 When writing new notes in `reading` section, I found that I need to retype many duplicated words.
-I need to reduce the effort to write these types of note
+I want to reduce the effort to write these types of note

 ## Solution